elachtara/HealthIneq/README.md

 ```

 <img src="man/figures/README-Plot-1.png" width="100%" /> There appears
-to be a linear relationship between male and female life expectencies
+to be a linear relationship between male and female life expectancies
 across the counties of the United States.
-Check out the vingette for
+Check out the vignette for
 more examples on how to use the package.